 Jamaica is not new to the turbulent issues of gang violence that are prevalent across the country.
 It has seen its presence as early as the 1940s during the electoral disagreements between its two major parties.
 In any case, the residue of it still continues to shadow the lives of people in Jamaica.
 The movie, in all its subtle format, tasks its viewers to get a brief glimpse of this through Akeem’s brother, Germaine.
 Germaine, who was once a star in the field of track himself, saw his dreams falter in the aftermath of an injury.
 In real life or fiction, he wouldn’t be the first to withdraw and find solace in things that are looked down upon.
 He falls out to be part of a lottery scam working under a local gangster.

-This sheds real light on the situation of the youth in Jamaica that actually takes to such gangs and shady businesses due to the lack of proper societal and economic impetus to guide them in the right way.
+This sheds real light on the situation of the youth in Jamaica that actually take to such gangs and shady businesses due to the lack of proper societal and economic impetus to guide them in the right way.
 Jamaica has steadily been facing the issue of unemployment as well.
-Unemployment has inevitably played its part in promoting violence and crimes amongst the youth.
+Unemployment has inevitably played its part in promoting violence and crimes among the youth.
 It becomes their coping mechanism against falling to the pits of poverty.

 Immigrant Life